Linda K Sienkiewicz

 You want a bar with that bra?
 "You need a bar that suits you..." with an attractive senior woman next a row of lacy, front closure bras.
 I spotted this ad on my computer and took a screen shot … Continue reading >>

-Filed Under: It's Personal Tagged With: grammar, spellling
+Filed Under: Notes on Being Human Tagged With: grammar, spellling

-I or Me: how to tell which to use
+I or Me: how to know which to use

 April 17, 2023 By Linda K Sienkiewicz

-Filed Under: Writing Tagged With: bad grammar, grammar, pronouns
+Filed Under: Humor in Everyday Life, The Writing Life Tagged With: bad grammar, grammar, I or me, pronouns

 A Plural Primer